Thousand Islands Bridge: Structure

 The system's southern end connects with Interstate 81 and the northern end with Highway 401 via Highway 137.
 There is also an interchange with the Thousand Islands Parkway on the Ontario side.

 The actual international border bridge crossing is a set of two parallel 90 ft bridges between Wellesley Island in the United States and Hill Island in Canada.

 Administration

-The bridge system is administered by the Thousand Islands Bridge Authority, a New York State public benefit corporation, whose seven board members (Four Americans and three Canadians) are appointed by the Jefferson County Board of Legislators.
-The Authority also maintains and administers Boldt Castle.
+The bridge system is jointly owned by the Thousand Islands Bridge Authority, a New York State public benefit corporation whose seven board members (four Americans and three Canadians) are appointed by the Jefferson County Board of Legislators, and the Federal Bridge Corporation, a Crown corporation owned by the Canadian federal government.
+The TIBA is responsible for management and operation of the bridge.

+The TIBA also maintains and administers Boldt Castle.

 Tolls are paid only by cash, E-ZPass, or Commuter Discount Fare Trip Tags, which are prepaid for 72 trips (US$48.00).
 The Bridge Authority is a member of the multi-state E-ZPass consortium, and introduced electronic toll collection in June 2019.
-No other ETC transponders are currently offered or accepted, although the Bridge Authority offers sales of transponders of Florida's SunPass for the convenience of Canadian travelers en route to Florida.
+No other ETC transponders are currently offered or accepted, although the Bridge Authority offers sales of transponders of Florida's SunPass for the convenience of Canadian travellers en route to Florida.